 The site is open from 8:30 AM until around one hour before dusk.
 Non-Moroccans pay 70 MAD (about 6.50) for adults and 30 MAD (roughly 3) for children.
 You can hire a guide on site.

-While you’re in the area, have a look at one of these Atlas Desert Tours and extend your stay to discover more of Morocco.
+While you’re in the area, look into a Morocco Desert Tour and maybe extend your stay to discover more of the country.

 Stunning Roman Mosaics in the Middle East